 - Historia de la Filosofía Española e Iberoamericana

 - Ética 1

 - Teoría del Conocimiento

-Ranked 1st in CENSIS (Italian Research Institute) national universities ranking in 2012, 2013, 2014 and 2015, the University of Siena is a member of 15 international networks and offers 32 Bachelor Degrees, 28 Masters Degrees, 12 PhD Programmes and a number of post-graduate and specialization courses.
-1 Bachelor Degree and 9 Master Degrees are taught in English.
+Ranked Top 3 in CENSIS (Italian Research Institute) national universities ranking, USiena is also well ranked in the most important international higher education institutions classifications, such as U-MULTIRANK, QS WUR, THE, CWUR, ARWU.
+USiena is a member of over 10 international networks and offers 31 Bachelor Degrees, 35 Masters Degrees, 5 Long-cycle degrees, 23 PhD Programmes and a number of post-graduate and specialization courses.
+2 Bachelor Degrees and 17 Master Degrees are entirely taught in English.
 12 Double Degree Programmes are available.

 Despite being a medium-sized University, each year the University of Siena hosts over 550 International exchange students and over 400 international students in Summer Programmes.
-In 2014 it was awarded the Excellent International Student Satisfaction Prize by Study Portals as a recognition of high quality students’ services such as a Buddy service for International Exchange students.
+Over the last few years, USiena was awarded the Excellent International Student Satisfaction Prize by Study Portals as a recognition of high quality students’ services.
 Students are welcomed with a series of meetings to acclimatize them to Italian culture at the beginning of each semester.
-They focus on basic information on the University and provide practical information on living in the city of Siena.

 ELAN students are invited to choose any module from the regular undergraduate offerings of these four Departments:

 Department of Education, human sciences and intercultural communication.

 All of the subjects are taught in Italian except those of the Master Degree course Language and Mind.
 Linguistics and Cognitive Studies (in English).